paypal/Web-SDK/frame-component/README.md

 }).render(document.getElementById("container") as HTMLDivElement);
 ```

-On your iframe page, create an html file that Preact will render.
+On your iframe page, create an html file that Preact will render into.

 ```html
 <!DOCTYPE html>